 Therefore, there's a thing I recommend strongly when traveling to Tenerife - rent a car.
 This is the best way to get to know the island's treasures fully.
 Maybe we'd have traveled by bus if we'd had a month.
 But we only had 10 days so we rented a car and were very happy about it.

-We chose Sendero del Chinyero as our first trail in Teide National Park.
+We chose Sendero del Chinyero as our first trail in Teide National Park - check its location here.
 You can easily get there by a car by road TF38.
 Close to Montaña Roca Cangrejo there's a small parking and a jaw-dropping viewpoint (about 1450 metres above sea level) from which you can admire the ocean and La Gomera island.

 From this point, you just need to follow a path which goes along the road - it's about 800 metres, it'll take you 10 minutes to get to the trail.